-She has settled in New Zeland with her husband, Mingshu Cao, and their young daughter, Maize, and son, Kevin.
+She has settled in New Zealand with her husband, Mingshu Cao, daughter, Maize and son, Kevin.

 “I was lazy and read the news in Chinese only, so [my home tutor] brought me some reading materials from the local newspaper, and then asked me to answer questions.
 She pushed me to read and understand current events.

 “For me, English Language Partners is like a bridge”, says Xing.
 “It’s a very friendly environment and it helped me to get involved in the community.”